fspoettel/node-ts-template/README.md

 ## Docker

 The included `Dockerfile` uses a multi-stage build to reduce the size of the final container.
-Build dependencies are pruned, and code is executed as non-root user.
+Build dependencies are pruned.
+Code is executed as non-root user.

 To run the container, use: